RaminMdn/Custom-character-picker/README.md

-# Custom-character-picker
-A character picker which gives you quick access to a short selected list of special characters of your choice.

-# Character Picker 🔣
+# Custom Character Picker

-A **lightweight and handy tool** to quickly pick and copy **special characters** that are not available on a standard keyboard — perfect for creating folder trees, diagrams, or tables in places like **GitHub READMEs**.
+A **lightweight, compact and handy tool** to quickly pick and copy **special characters or your choice** that are not available on a standard keyboard — perfect for creating folder trees, diagrams, or tables in places like **GitHub READMEs**.

 ![Character Picker Screenshot](path/to/screenshot.png)
-*📌 Placeholder image above – replace with your screenshot!*
+*📌 Placeholder image – !*

 ---
 <br><br>